revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-127. How can you debug Hadoop code?
+127.How can you debug Hadoop code?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-- Add hadoop-mapreduce-client-jobclient maven dependency.
-The very first step to debug Hadoop map reduce code locally is to add the hadoop-mapreduce-client-jobclient maven dependency.
+- Add hadoop-mapreduce-client-jobclient maven dependency.The very first step to debug Hadoop map reduce code locally is to add the hadoop-mapreduce-client-jobclient maven dependency.
-- Set the local file system.
-Set either local or file:/// in fs.
+- Set the local file system.Set either local or file:/// in fs.
 - Set the Number of mappers and reducers.

 </details>